Teoscar Hernández Player Props: Mariners vs. Rays

 Teoscar Hernández At The Plate

-- In 31 games this season (39.2%), Hernandez has picked up an RBI, and in 13 of those games (16.5%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- Hernandez has had at least one RBI in 38.8% of his games this year (31 of 80), with two or more RBI 13 times (16.3%).
+He has also been responsible for three or more of his team's runs in one contest.

-- He has scored a run in 28 games this year, with multiple runs five times.
+- In 29 of 80 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.